matloc13/touring-interurban/README.md

 ### calculate a bicycle journey

-##### use date object to find time to destination, race against previous times
+- use date object to find time to destination, race against previous times
-### user can create and edit user info.  image of bike array of favorite routes
+- user can create and edit user info.  image of bike array of favorite routes

+### routes object
+- time to of trip
+- beginning and ending of trip
+- description of the trip

 ### stretch goals
 - connect user to routes models